 - Be admitted to the bar of any state in the U.S., with a preference for New York;

-- Have at least five years of experience representing immigration clients in affirmative and defensive proceedings;
+- Have at least one year of experience representing immigration clients in affirmative and defensive proceedings;

 - Have strong writing, analytical, and interpersonal skills;